Amazon Associate Disclosure:

 Stone. follows. function.

 Roxxlyn is a German company whose home is in the Berlin Mitte district, tucked away between old factory buildings and modern coffee shops.
-A small team of dedicated artisans and engineers are there to devote themselves to create outstanding and unique products with minimalist athletics and high quality materials.
+A small team of dedicated artisans and engineers are there to devote themselves to create outstanding and unique products with minimalist aesthetics and high quality materials.

 The inspiration behind Roxxlyn is million-year-old stone.
 Founder Andreas Plassmann and a team of uniquely gifted artisans employ technology they painstakingly developed over many years which allows them to extract incredibly thin and flexible micro-slabs of ancient precious stone formations from the quarries of Antolini in Verona Italy.
 Using a combination of hand finishing and precision tooling to further refine each thin layer, the final outcome is a case which is custom-made when an order is placed.